Kelevra82/sandbox-level-2/git.md

 ## MERGE TEST

+#### INITIALIZE SOURCE CONTROL

 1. `git init`
 2. `git config user.name "Your Name"`
 3. `git config user.email "Your Email"`
 4. `touch index.html` - create a file called index.html
 5. `git add .` - stages all changes in the current directory and subdirectories, preparing them to be committed.
 The dot (.) represents the current directory.
 6. `git commit -m "added index.html"` - commit the changes

+>PUSH TO A NEW REPOSITORY ON GITHUB

 7. Create a GitHub repository called merge-test and copy the repository URL
 8. `git remote add origin https://github.com/YourName/merge-test.git` - add the repository
 9. `git push --set-upstream origin main` - Pushes your local changes to the remote repository (origin) and sets the upstream tracking information for the current branch (main)

+>CREATE A BRANCH

 10.  `git branch myBranch` - create a new branch named myBranch
 11. `git switch myBranch` - switch to myBranch
 12. Add `<p>Hello World</p>` to index.html
 13. Save the changes CTRL + S
 14. `git add .` - add the changes
 15. `git commit -m "updated file"` - commit the changes

+>MERGE A BRANCH

 16. `git switch main` - switch to main branch
 17. Change the history on source control from `Auto` to `All`
 18. `git merge myBranch` - merge myBranch to main branch
 19. `git push` - push to GitHub

+>SETUP FOR REBASE

 20. `git switch myBranch` - switch to myBranch
 21. Add `<p>Amazing World!</p>` to index.html
 22. Save the changes CTRL + S